CoderichLLC/nodejs-graphql-shape/README.md

 Shape the response of your GraphQL queries, **declaratively!**

-This project explores the concept of Query and *Transformation Collocation* in **GraphQL**.
+This project explores the concept of *Query & Transformation Collocation* in **GraphQL**.

-It leverages [JSONPath+](https://www.npmjs.com/package/jsonpath-plus) syntax to help select and transform data to any shape you need!
+It utilizes [JSONPath+](https://www.npmjs.com/package/jsonpath-plus) syntax to help select and transform data to any shape you need!

 ---